JacobAgerbo/QuickFixR/README.md

 • Bayesian ordination and regression analysis (quite amazing, must say!)

 ## Installation

+This packages requires quite some packages to run, since it is rather extensive.
+Installing them can be a bugger.
+Installation of this package will require R Version >4.1.0.

 ```{r Installation, include = FALSE}
 # Install devtools from CRAN
 install.packages("devtools")